rk-lindsey/chimes_lsq/README.txt

 rand_seed is a random number seed.

 hoover_time is a timescale in fs for the coupling between the Nose-Hoover thermostat and the system.
 If hoover_time is <= 0, no Hoover thermostat is used.

-scale_freq controls how
-frequently velocity is rescaled.
+scale_freq controls how frequently velocity is rescaled.
 If scale_freq is 0, velocities are not rescaled.
 Velocity scaling and the Hoover thermostat should not be used at the same time.

 energy_freq controls how often the energy and other thermodynamic quantities are output.

-gen_freq controls how
-often configurations are written into a DFTB gen file.
+The trajectory is written to the file traj.gen, which is in DFTB gen format. gen_freq controls how often configurations are written into a DFTB gen file.

 At the end of the run, positions and velocities are written to output.xyz.
 By copying output.xyz to input.xyz and running splines_md, the trajectory may be continued further in time.

 8.) compile splines_md using make